 Her usually irritable husband, Maina, was being too nice and polite.
-Eeringly so.
-Considering the heated exchanges that often defined their tumultuous one year marriage.
+Eerily so.
+Considering the heated exchanges that often defined their tumultuous one-year marriage.
 Maria couldn’t even remember the last time she adorned her marital ring.
 Wedded bliss had dried quicker than wet paint.

 ‘Good morning my love,’ Maina whipped his head as she made her entry to the kitchen.

 My love?
 She raised an eyebrow in confusion.
 When did he ever?
 Had she woken up in the twilight zone?

 ‘Since you don’t do much in this house anyway, I have taken the liberty of preparing breakfast,’ he shoved a sumptuous-looking plate of pancakes and what smelled like the most deliciously brewed coffee in the land.
 It was that passive aggression that always ticked Maria off.
 ‘I have a surprise for you.
 We are going on a little trip.’